The Differences between SEO and SEM

 That makes SEO one of many strategies under the SEM umbrella, which you can see in the graphic below.

 To fully grasp all of the differences, let's take a closer look at each topic individually.
+You can always contact us online or call 888-601-5359 to speak directly with one of our Internet marketing experts!

 What is SEO?